bia-pain-bache/BPB-Worker-Panel/docs/en/docs/configuration/common.md

 ## Anti Sanction DNS

 This DNS server is used for **Sanction Rules** [explained here](./routing-rules.md).
-The default DNS server is [Electro](https://electrotm.org/) (for iranian users).
+The default DNS server is [Shecan](https://shecan.ir/) (for iranian users).
 You should check whether it supports your desired domains before setting routing rules.

 !!! info
-    DNS server can be in shape of an IP (UDP DNS), TCP DNS, DOT or DoH like `https://free.shecan.ir/dns-query`.
+    DNS server can be in shape of an IP (UDP DNS), TCP DNS, DOT or DoH.

 ## Allow connections from LAN